If Caring is at Your Core, You Belong at Lucy Corr!

 Minimum Education and Experience

-The Physical Therapist Assistant will help Physical Therapists provide physical therapy treatments and procedures.
-The Physical Therapist Assistant may, in accordance with state laws, assist in the development of treatment plans, carry out routine functions, document the progress of treatment, and modify specific treatments in accordance with patient status and within the scope of treatment plans established by a physical therapist.
+The Licensed Physical Therapy Assistant will help Physical Therapists provide physical therapy treatments and procedures.
+The assistant may, in accordance with state laws, assist in the development of treatment plans, carry out routine functions, document the progress of treatment, and modify specific treatments in accordance with patient status and within the scope of treatment plans established by a physical therapist.

 Essential Duties and Responsibilities